uclid-org/riscverifier/README.md

 ## TODO

+* [ ] Add option to manually specify the modifies set
 * [ ] Add deref and ref in specification language
 * [ ] Write spec language (syntax and semantics) document
 * [ ] Support for floating point registers